Free Resource

 Page Speed

 A measurement of how quickly the content on a web page loads.
-Page speed is a confirmed Google ranking factor and directly impacts user experience - slower pages tend to have higher bounce rates and lower conversion rates.
+Page speed is a confirmed Google ranking factor and directly impacts user experience.
+Slower pages tend to have higher bounce rates and lower conversion rates.

 PPC (Pay-Per-Click)